Ross Noble: Hosted series

-Celebrity Contestant
+Celebrity contestant

 In October 2020, Noble was announced as a competing celebrity contestant on the fifth season of The Celebrity Apprentice Australia in 2021.
 He finished as the runner-up of the series, raising over $100,000 for his charity, the Australian Red Cross - Disaster Response and Recovery Fund.

 Theatre

 Noble made his musical theatre debut as Franz Liebkind in the 2015 UK tour of Mel Brooks' The Producers from May to July 2015.

-In September 2017 he played Igor in another Mel Brooks musical Young Frankenstein at the Garrick Theatre in London's West End (following a tryout at the Theatre Royal, Newcastle) before leaving in February 2018 due to his Australian stand-up tour.
+In September 2017, he played Igor in another Mel Brooks musical Young Frankenstein at the Garrick Theatre in London's West End (following a tryout at the Theatre Royal, Newcastle) before leaving in February 2018 due to his Australian stand-up tour.
 Noble received a WhatsOnStage Award for his performance and was nominated for the Laurence Olivier Award for Best Actor in a Supporting Role in a Musical.
 During his time in the show, he and co-star Hadley Fraser did a recording called "Poddin' On The Ritz" to discuss behind-the-scenes at the show and musical theatre.

 Personal life

 Noble has two daughters, with his Australian wife.
-He lived on a farm in St Andrews, a semi-rural town on the northern outskirts of Melbourne, Australia, until it was destroyed by 2009 Victorian bushfires along with all his material possessions.
+He lived on a farm in St Andrews, a semi-rural town on the northern outskirts of Melbourne, Australia, until his house and all his material possessions were destroyed by 2009 Victorian bushfires.
 Noble and his family were not harmed in the fire.
 The family returned to the UK in 2010.
-In February 2017 Noble and his family moved back to Australia, purchasing a house in Mount Eliza, Victoria.
-In September 2019 they sold this property for $2.725 million AUD and moved to the Mornington Peninsula south of Melbourne.
+In February 2017, Noble and his family moved back to Australia, purchasing a house in Mount Eliza, Victoria.
+In September 2019, they sold this property for $2.725 million AUD and moved to the Mornington Peninsula south of Melbourne.

-A keen biker and off-road rider, Noble is also a fan of MotoGP, WSBK and The Isle of Man TT.
-He has created an off-road track in the paddock at his home and has a number of vehicles to use on it, including an FV433 Abbot SPG self-propelled gun.
+A keen biker and off-road rider, Noble is also a fan of MotoGP, WSBK, and The Isle of Man TT.
+He has created an off-road track in the paddock at his home, and has a number of vehicles to use on it, including an FV433 Abbot SPG self-propelled gun.
 He has competed in many races—notably, The Romaniacs and the 24-hour Dusk to Dawn.
 He attended several track days in 2011, including Brands Hatch on the GP circuit as a guest of MSV aboard his Triumph Daytona 675R.